octopusnz/kata_supermarket/README.md

 # The Supermarket Kata.

-This is an exercise to help learn and improve Ruby.
+This is an exercise to help learn and improve my knowledge of Ruby development.

-The below are the requirements for the project:
+We have some requirements:

 1. Store the name and price of at least 10 common supermarket items
 2. Allow additional items to be added